Ogdensburg and Lake Champlain Railroad: Later History

 The Ogdensburg Division represented the Rutland Railroad's expansion across the top of New York state, to the St. Lawrence River and a connection with ships to Great Lakes ports.
 The colorful rural route remained "the outpost" throughout its existence.
 A final strike, staged by unionized crewmen, led to the last revenue train in the Fall of 1961.
 The dormant rails gathered rust until 1964, when the easternmost 93 mi from Rouses Point to Norwood Junction, NY were removed.
 The State of New York and Ogdensburg Port Authority assumed control of the remaining 26 mi to Ogdensburg's grain elevators, seaport, and coal furnace for a state hospital.
-Several shortline operators leased the line through the second half of the 1960s until the dawn of the 21st century.
-Vermont Rail System has operated the line for the past decade.
+Several shortline operators leased the line, starting with the Ogdensburg & Norwood Railroad from 1967 through 1972.
+The Ogdensburg Bridge and Port Authority operated the track for a time after.
+Vermont Rail System subsidiary New York & Ogdensburg has operated the line since 2002.

 The remaining portion of the O&LC is seeing growing business, with many track improvements during the summers of 2012 and 2013.
 Two veteran EMD diesels are the usual power for the average two or three trains a week.

 Meanwhile, the lengthy, trackless wooden trestle crossing Lake Champlain from Alburgh to Rouses Point suffered severe damage in 2011, reducing the once mile-long behemoth to little more than matchsticks.
 The right of way crosses the top of New York State, where trainless depots remain at Mooers Junction (lovingly restored by Larry Marnes and Chris Trombley), Mooers Forks (a thrift store), Ellenburgh Depot (animal rendering facility), Chateaugay (brick, but decaying quickly), Malone (twin brick turrets remain, overhead walkway gone since 1949, now an Elm Street bank), Brushton (storage), Moira (church) and Lisbon (museum).
 Freighthouses remain at Winthrop and Champlain.